James Fenimore Cooper: Historical and nautical work

+The Proceedings publication was one of Cooper's print skirmishes.
+Maritime historian Samuel Eliot Morison called it vindictive revenge for Mackenzie's publishing a critical review of Cooper's inaccurate history of the Battle of Lake Erie, noting that Cooper "flattered himself that his tract would 'finish' Mackenzie as a naval officer, which it certainly did not."
+Others, however, assert that Cooper recognized the need for absolute discipline in a warship at sea, and felt sympathetic to Mackenzie over his pending court martial.

 In 1843, an old shipmate, Ned Myers, re-entered Cooper's life.
-To assist him—and hopefully to cash in on the popularity of maritime biographies—Cooper wrote Myers's story which he published in 1843 as Ned Myers, or a Life before the Mast, an account of a common seaman still of interest to naval historians.
+To assist him—and hopefully to cash in on the popularity of maritime biographies—Cooper wrote Myers's story, which he published in 1843 as Ned Myers; or, A Life Before the Mast, an account of a common seaman still of interest to naval historians.

-In 1846, Cooper published Lives of Distinguished American Naval Officers covering the biographies of William Bainbridge, Richard Somers, John Shaw, John T. Shubrick, and Edward Preble.
+In 1846, Cooper published Lives of Distinguished American Naval Officers covering the biographies of William Bainbridge, Richard Somers, John Shaw, John Templar Shubrick, and Edward Preble.
 Cooper died in 1851.
 In May 1853, Cooper's Old Ironsides appeared in Putnam's Monthly.
 It was the history of the Navy ship USS Constitution and, after European and American Scenery Compared, 1852, was one of several posthumous publications of his writings.
-In 1856, five years after Cooper's death, his History of the Navy of the United States of America was re-published in an expanded edition.
+In 1856, five years after Cooper's death, his History of the Navy of the United States of America was republished in an expanded edition.
 The work was an account of the U.S. Navy in the early 19th century, through the Mexican War.
 Among naval historians of today, the work has come to be recognized as a general and authoritative account.
 However, it was criticized for accuracy on some points by some contemporaries, especially those engaged in the disputes over the roles of their relatives in Cooper's separate history of the Battle of Lake Erie.
 Whig editors of the period regularly attacked anything Cooper wrote, leading him to numerous suits for libel, for example against Park Benjamin, Sr., a poet and editor of the Evening Signal of New York.